jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Maenad.md

 RacialMods:
 Languages: Common, Sylvan
 SQ: mad feast
+SpecialAbilities:
+  Infectious Dance (Su): >
-SpecialAbilities: Infectious Dance (Su) Any creature viewing a dancing maenad from within 60 feet of her must succeed at a DC 19 Will save or be affected as if by confusion for 1 hour.
+    Any creature viewing a dancing maenad from within 60 feet of her must succeed at a DC 19 Will save or be affected as if by confusion for 1 hour.
 For every four creatures affected by this ability, the maenad gains 1d10 temporary hit points and her Charisma score increases by 1; these benefits end if the affected creatures break free of the dance.
+  Mad Feast (Su): >
-Mad Feast (Su) As a full-round action, a maenad can conjure a supernatural feast.
+    As a full-round action, a maenad can conjure a supernatural feast.
 Creatures eating from this feast gain a +2 bonus to Strength and Constitution, 1d8 temporary hit points, and a +4 morale bonus on fear saves for 12 hours.
 Creatures affected also take a -4 penalty on Will saving throws (this penalty does not apply on saves against fear), and find it more compelling to engage in debauchery, excess, and violence.
+  Poison (Ex): >
-Poison (Ex) Bite-injury; save Fort DC 19; frequency 1/round for 6 rounds; effect 1d3 Con; cure 2 consecutive saves.
+    Bite-injury; save Fort DC 19; frequency 1/round for 6 rounds; effect 1d3 Con; cure 2 consecutive saves.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: